 My client is dictating the session

-I'm a fairly new Pilates Teacher.
-I've been teaching for 3 years and I absolutely love what I do.
-Sharing my knowledge to help change peoples bodies and attitudes towards exercise is so important to me and I know that I'm good at what I do.
-But I'm really struggling with the clients who come in for private sessions and announce what they are willing and unwilling to do in the session.
-I feel like they put up a wall around certain things and I find that too often give in to their requests or get flustered and it makes me lose my mojo before the session has begun.
+I'm a somewhat new Pilates Teacher.
+I've been teaching for 3 years and I absolutely love what I do and know that I'm a good Teacher.
+But I'm really struggling with the "alpha" clients who come in for a class or private and announce what they are willing and unwilling to do in the session.
+They put up a wall around certain things and too often, I give in to their requests or lose my mojo before the session has begun.
 Should I just accept that some people are going to dictate what we do in the session?
 I mean they are paying for it so I don't want to fight with them. ~ Sincerely, Quiet & Frustrated

 Dear Quiet & Frustrated,